-What you need to do to make your own trap is to pour about a quarter to a half inch of the apple cider vinegar into the glass.
+What you need to do to make your own trap is to pour about a quarter to a half-inch of the apple cider vinegar into the glass.
 Then tightly press some cling wrap over the top.
 Use a rubber band, or an old hair tie, to make sure it stays tight, and in place.
 Then puncture the wrap with several, small holes large enough for the insects to get in.
 What will happen is the insects will crawl in, investigate the apple cider vinegar, and then be unable to get out again.
 A miniature drowning glass can work miracles, and it contains no poisons that would hurt anyone in the house if they accidentally came in contact with it.

 Hack #3: Coffee (Or Baking Soda) Keeps Out Odors

 These days we may wonder how we managed to live without Febreeze, but getting rid of bad smells is not some miracle that only we in the modern age are privileged to have.
-There are plenty of perfectly effective methods of cleansing the air that don’t require us spraying mists of moisture around our homes.
+There are plenty of perfectly effective methods of cleansing the air that doesn’t require us spraying mists of moisture around our homes.

 One of the most common solutions is baking soda.
 While we know to keep a box in the fridge to keep down on strong smells, they’re also great additions to your closets and kitchens.
 A single box tucked out of the way can fight bad smells for months.
-However, if you want something that’s a little more fragrant, a bowl of coffee beans (or even ground coffee) will also do the job.
-Not only that, but it will add an additional scent, sucking out the bad and replacing it with the good.
+However, if you want something a little more fragrant, a bowl of coffee beans (or even ground coffee) will also do the job.
+Not only that, but it will add scent, sucking out the bad and replacing it with the good.

 Hack #4: Lemons and Salt To Clean Your Sink

 Is there anything more frustrating than trying to get your sink clean?
-After finally getting all the dishes out of the way, wiping down the counter tops, and all the other associated chores, you still have to polish down that stainless steel.
+After finally getting all the dishes out of the way, wiping down the countertops, and all the other associated chores, you still have to polish down that stainless steel.
 Rather than reaching for a harsh cleanser, though, try cutting a lemon, and using some salt.

 It might sound like a magic trick, but it’s pretty simple.
 Sprinkle some salt (preferably bigger chunks, but table salt will do the job) onto your sink.
 Cut a lemon in half, and then scrub the surface with the revealed fruit.
-The citrus juices will eat away at dirt, grime, and refuse, and the salt will grind it down, wiping the surface clean.
-This same trick can be used on counter tops and glass tables, but avoid putting this mixture on wood, as it can do more harm than good.
+The citrus juices will eat away at the dirt, grime, and refuse, and the salt will grind it down, wiping the surface clean.
+This same trick can be used on countertops and glass tables, but avoid putting this mixture on wood, as it can do more harm than good.